Why come to therapy?

 How long is one session and how often do I have to come?

-The first session if often a 60-minute consultation so I can begin to understand the issues that have brought you to therapy.
+The first session is a 50-minute consultation so I can begin to understand the issues that have brought you to therapy.
 Typically, we would then schedule once-weekly session lasting 50-minutes.
 The frequency may vary, perhaps more sessions to begin with and longer intervals between sessions (once or twice monthly), towards the end.
 We will talk through your options together and decide on the one you feel most comfortable.
 Of course, you are free to terminate your therapy at any time you chose.
 There is also the option to have 80-minute sessions.

 How many sessions do I need?